Shaping Turns Since 1985

 After successfully producing in-house prototypes, and selling skis to supportive friends and family, a window of opportunity opened.
 Don Lyon, a renowned coach for the Canadian Women’s National Alpine Ski Team in the 90’s, and Dave Irwin, a former “Crazy Canuck” National Ski Team Member endorsed the Fels ski.
 They were super enthusiastic about the performance of the Fels skis.
 Investment followed and the Fels brothers formed the Fels Canadian Ski Company.

-Through perseverance and determination, we amassed equipment, purchasing a press, formerly used to build Rossignol skis, and tracked down materials not readily found in Canada.
-We setup a small shop in a new design studio.
+Through perseverance and determination, we amassed equipment, purchasing a ski press and tracked down materials not readily found in Canada.
+We setup a small shop in a new design studio based in Ottawa.

 I remember building my first web site in the mid 90’s.
 The internet was so new; simply creating a moving gif of our logo was such a new concept at the time.